 With the foundation of the Centre for African Studies Basel in 2001, the University has created a platform for the exchange between disciplines, faculties and institutions.
-The CASB coordinates and promotes Africa-related teaching and research at the University of Basel and its partner institutions.
+The ZASB coordinates and promotes Africa-related teaching and research at the University of Basel and its partner institutions.
 It offers a Master and a PhD in African Studies as consecutive university degrees, as well as a continuing education programme for professionals.

-In 2009 the University further promoted Africa-focused research with the establishment of a Competence Centre, and in 2017, in the frame of the University's Africa Strategy, research on, in, with and for Africa became an independent field within the University's focal area "European and Global Studies".
-Boosted by the University's strong commitment Basel has become a national and international centre for interdisciplinary African Studies.
+In 2009 the University further promoted Africa-focused research with the establishment of a Competence Centre.
+In 2017, in the frame of the University's Africa Strategy, research on, in, with and for Africa became an independent field within the University's focal area "European and Global Studies".
+Boosted by the University's strong commitment, Basel has become a national and international centre for interdisciplinary African Studies.
 This development is rooted in a long research tradition in the region of Baesl.
 Our Centre benefits from a unique concentration of institutions and organisations with relation to Africa.
 Among our associate members are the Swiss Tropical and Public Health Institute (Swiss TPH), the Museum of Cultures, Mission 21 and the Basler Afrika Bibliographien (BAB).

 Teaching and Advanced Studies